Bathroom Confessions of Kilimanjaro

 The truth about peeing and pooping on Africa’s tallest peak

-Climbing Kilimanjaro isn’t just about altitude, grit, or even the summit sign photo.
-The number one question I got about the trip was one very practical, very real problem: where and how do you go to the bathroom??
+The number one question I got about my trip up Kilimanjaro was one very practical, very real problem: where and how do you go to the bathroom??

 I thought I was prepared.
 I brought my EllaPee funnel, a stash of toilet paper, wet wipes, and even hand sanitizer clipped to my pack.
-What I didn’t realize was that when hydration is the name of the game for acclimatization, bathroom moments would become the rhythm of my trek.
+What I didn’t realize was that when hydration is the name of the game for acclimatization, bathroom breaks would become the rhythm of the trek.

 The Toilets of Kilimanjaro

-But one of the main reasons I booked the tour operator I did (ClimbKili) was that they include a private toilet at no extra cost.
+But!
+There is a better way.
+One of the main reasons I booked the tour operator I did (ClimbKili) was that they include a private toilet at no extra cost.
 Instead of sharing the squat toilets with the whole camp, our group of 3 had our own “toilet tent”—basically a plastic bucket with a seat and water pump.
-It was emptied each day and carried by a crew member whose official job title was toilet engineer.
-We bow to him in gratitude!
+It was emptied each day and carried camp to camp by a crew member whose official job title was toilet engineer.
+We bow to him in gratitude!!

 Peeing on the Trail